 Among its strengths, we have the 10.1-inch screen of good quality Full HD.
 Its 1,920 x 1,200 resolution is capable enough to provide good detail and acceptable sharpness.
 The dual speakers do the job, but they don’t particularly stand out.

 Perhaps the most interesting thing is to underline the good relationship between performance and power consumption that the power of its Octa Core Kirin 659 A53 CPU allows.
 Together with the 5,100 mAh battery it obtains a range of close to 9 hours, although it is true that the charging time is a little higher than average.
-Besides, it has Android 8.0 installed with EMUI 8.0., Which together with the processor confirms a general performance appropriate for everyday tasks.
+Besides, it has software is Android 8.0 installed with EMUI 8.0., Which together with the processor confirms a general performance appropriate for everyday tasks.

 It seems to us that the cameras do not contribute much, since the rear is 5 Mpx and the front one is just 2 Mpx.
 In reality, many users do not use their tablet to take photos.
 If this is your case, then don’t worry about this detail.

 Something that we do believe is a good advantage is that it is possible to select combinations adaptable to your needs.
 You can choose between 2 + 16 GB or 3 + 32 GB memories, and also between WiFi or WiFi + 4G connectivity.

 At a fairly reasonable price, Huawei bets on the MediaPad T3 for those users who do not demand exhaustive use of their tablet but who do not resist having one either.

 If we compare it with the MediaPad T5, we notice differences in favor of the latter, especially in terms of performance, image and sound.
 We explain our impressions a little better: